 SGP Impact Tracker

 All facilities must use the SGP Impact Tracker, an online dashboard, to report and monitor their metrics and other certification requirements.
 With access to this online database and dashboard, SGP Certified facilities can track and store data in a central location for ease of reporting.
 Access to the SGP Impact Tracker requires a user fee.
-It is invoiced separately with audits, but is included in the SGP Annual Fee.
+It is included in the SGP Application and SGP Annual Fee.

 Corrective Action Required